asyncapi/bindings/solace/README.md

 ## Discussion ##

-Here is an example of when we could need two SMF bindings.
+Here is an example of when we could need two Solace bindings.

 Imagine a system where there is a schema called Person, and there are topics: